Printfection/printfection-js/README.md

 ## WARNING

-**This API wrapper is in beta and not all methods have been fully finalized and tested.**
+**This API wrapper is not complete.
+Not all methods have been finalized and tested.**

 ## Usage